Compagnie Générale Transatlantique: The difficult start of postal service (1861–1880)

-To meet the requirement that its fleet be built be in France, the company must find local shipyards.
-With the building of six ships having started abroad (in particular SS Washington, the first liner of the New York route for the company), the Péreires were well aware of the prices charged.
-However, the prices offered in France by the La Seyne-sur-Mer shipyards were significantly higher.
-Thus the two entrepreneurs acquired land near Saint-Nazaire and founded the Chantiers et Ateliers de Saint-Nazaire (later better known as the Chantiers de Penhoët).
+To meet the contractual requirement that its fleet be built in France, the company must find local shipyards.
+With the construction of its first six ships having begun abroad (in particular SS Washington, the first liner built for the New York route), the Péreires were well aware of the prices charged by foreign shipyards.
+However, the prices offered by the domestic La Seyne-sur-Mer shipyards were significantly higher.
+Thus they acquired land near Saint-Nazaire and founded the Chantiers et Ateliers de Saint-Nazaire (later better known as the Chantiers de Penhoët).
 Engineers from the Scottish shipyards of John Scott came to provide their expertise to French workers and architects.
-In reality, at the time, the shipyards only built the hulls of their ships; the engines inside those ships were purchased from Le Creusot.
+At the time, the shipyards only built the hulls of their ships; the engines inside those ships were purchased from Le Creusot.

-In 1862, two years ahead of schedule, SS Louisiane started the route to Mexico, the company's first success.
-This route's creation was particularly awaited by the government, within the framework of the second French intervention in Mexico.
-Two years later the New York – Le Havre line service was begun, with the paddle-steamer SS Washington providing postal service.
+In 1862, two years ahead of schedule, SS Louisiane inaugurated the route to Mexico, becoming the company's first success.
+This route's creation was particularly anticipated by the government because of the second French intervention in Mexico.
+Two years later, service on the New York – Le Havre route began with the paddle-steamer SS Washington providing postal service.
 It was later joined by SS France (first of this name) and SS Impératrice Eugénie.
-In 1867 the company switched from using paddle wheels to using propellers for its vessels, partly because they were more fuel efficient.
+In 1867, the company switched from using paddle wheels to using propellers for its ships, partly because they were more fuel efficient.
 Taking advantage, among other things, of the American Civil War and the weakening of the American fleet, the company succeeded in conquering new markets.
-The Péreires notably set up a service specifically intended for emigrants.
+The Péreires notably set up a service specifically intended for French emigrants.